Gosu (manhwa): Webtoon

 Giun Ryu and Mun Jeong Hoo launched the comic in Naver in 2015, and ended the series on February 23, 2023.
 The webtoon is also available in English, Chinese, and Japanese.

-Gosu is a sequel to the Yongbi Bulpae (Yongbi the Invincible) manhwa, which was serialized from 1998 to 2002.
+Gosu is a sequel to the Yongbi the Invincible manhwa, which was serialized from 1998 to 2002.
 Yongbi Bulpae Oejeon (Yongbi the Invincible: A Side Story), A side story of Yongbi ran from 2006 to 2013.

 In December 2019, the Webtoon return after one year hiatus due to the writer's health problems, the series resumed on the 18th.